maktoobgar/go_template/README.md

 ## Clean Structure

-If you don't have any idea about **clean** structure, please just take a moment and just have a look about it first and after understanding the structure, come back here and continue.
+If you don't have any idea about **clean** architecture, please just take a moment and just have a look at it first and after understanding the structure, come back here and continue.

-**Note**: If you know about clean structure, understanding folders usages will make more sense.
+**Note**: If you know about clean architecture, understanding folders usages will make more sense.

 ## Config Loading